Kuno von Moltke: The Eulenburg affair

-In 1907 the journalist Maximilian Harden publicly accused Moltke and Philipp, Prince of Eulenburg of a homosexual relationship.
+In 1907, the journalist Maximilian Harden publicly accused Moltke and Philipp, Prince of Eulenburg of a homosexual relationship.
 At this time, homosexual acts between men were illegal per Paragraph 175 of the German Criminal Code.

 Accusations and counter-accusations quickly multiplied.
 Later that year, Moltke sued Harden for libel.
 His ex-wife Lilly (who had since remarried and was now called Lilly von Elbe) voluntarily testified against him.
-Magnus Hirschfeld, a physician and sexologist who supported the legalization of homosexuality in Germany, also testified that he believed Moltke to be homosexual.
-The court sensationally acquitted Harden and concluded that he had been telling the truth about Moltke's sexuality.
+Magnus Hirschfeld, a physician and sexologist who supported the legalization of homosexuality in Germany, testified that he believed Moltke to be homosexual.
+The court "sensationally" acquitted Harden, concluding that he had been telling the truth about Moltke's sexuality.
 However, the verdict was voided due to faulty procedure.

-In 1908 Harden was retried, and this time he was found guilty of libel against Moltke.
+In 1908, Harden was retried, and this time he was found guilty of libel against Moltke.

 German press reaction

 After the first trial, the German press were sympathetic to Moltke.
 Newspapers condemned the tactics of the defense and expressing condolence with Count von Moltke, who was declared to have presented a dignified figure in court.
-Taggeblat condemned Harden for his salacious articles, and argued that they amounted to the unnecessary hunting down of an old soldier.
+Berliner Tageblatt condemned Harden for his salacious articles, and argued that they amounted to the unnecessary hunting down of an old soldier.